Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

 Moving After PCS Orders

-Your PCS orders list a date when you need to report to your new command as well as what you are entitled to regarding your move, but the actual move date for your household can be a bit flexible.
+Your PCS orders list the date you need to report to your new command, as well as what you are entitled to regarding your move, but the actual move date for your household can be flexible.

 Some military members choose to arrive at their new command, find housing, and then move their families later.
-You may also choose to delay your household move to let children finish the school year, another reason why the summer months are more popular for PCS moves.
+You may also choose to delay your household move to let children finish the school year, which is another reason the summer months are more popular for PCS moves.

-You are allowed to physically move your home after your PCS orders are complete, but you should talk to your transportation office about the scheduling requirements.
+You may physically move your home after your PCS orders are complete, but you should talk to your transportation office about the scheduling requirements.

 What Are Your PCS Entitlements?